Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Experiments

 \textbf{Generation speed comparisons.} As mentioned above, TwigVLM can effectively accelerate the generation.
 To validate this, we conduct intensive experiments on two typical benchmarks TextVQA \cite{textvqa} and MM-Vet \cite{yu2023mmvet} to compare the speedup of different VLM acceleration methods based on LLaVA-1.5-7B.
-The results in Figure \ref{fig:main_speed} show that: (i) TwigVLM achieves superior or competitive speedup in all configurations, suggesting dual advantages in speed and accuracy. (ii) All the methods attain the similar RelSpd (120\%$\sim$130\%) on TextVQA with short responses.
+The results in Fig. \ref{fig:main_speed} show that: (i) TwigVLM achieves superior or competitive speedup in all configurations, suggesting dual advantages in speed and accuracy. (ii) All the methods attain a similar level of RelSpd (120\%$\sim$130\%) on TextVQA with short responses.
 In contrast, TwigVLM delivers significantly higher speedup ($\sim$150\%) than FastV ($\sim$104\%) and VisionZip ($\sim$106\%) on MM-Vet with long responses.
-This reveals the superiority of our SSD strategy in long response generation. (iii) A higher pruning ratio (\emph{i.e.}, a smaller $\bar{R}$) leads to more speedup on TextVQA, but has little effect on MM-Vet, which has been observed and explained in $\S$\ref{sec:pilot_prefilling}.
+This reveals the superiority of our SSD strategy in long response generation. (iii) A higher pruning ratio (\emph{i.e.}, a smaller $\bar{R}$) leads to more speedup on TextVQA, but has little effect on MM-Vet, which has been observed and explained in $\S$\ref{sec:pilot_prefilling}. (iv) TwigVLM++ further boosts speed across all configurations by replacing sequence-based SSD with tree-based SSD.
+The improvement is particularly pronounced on MM-Vet with long responses, where TwigVLM++ reaches $\sim$197\% RelSpd compared to TwigVLM's $\sim$154\%, an over 40\% additional speedup.
+On TextVQA with short responses, TwigVLM++ also achieves consistent gains (137\%$\sim$139\% vs.\ 123\%$\sim$128\%), confirming the effectiveness of tree-based SSD for both short and long response scenarios.
+Besides, the last column of TABLE~\ref{tab:qwen2vl_results} reports the RelSpd of different methods on Qwen2.5-VL-7B, where TwigVLM and TwigVLM++ consistently achieve substantially higher speedup than all counterparts, demonstrating the generalization of our acceleration strategies across different base VLMs.